sarthaknagoshe2002/Gesture-based-teaching-assistant/README.md

 ﻿**GESTURE BASED TEACHING ASSISTANT GUIDE**

 BY TEAM SAYRY
+**NOTE:- This project contains python exe files and can only be used for Demonstration**
 Checklist:

 1. Check whether the folder contains all the required files which include aimouse.exe, contact\_us.exe, a folder named as ‘images’, word.bat, ppt.bat and paint.bat.